 - Critics choice

 Definitely one for all of London's mis-shapes, mistakes and misfits.
-This excellent club night – which has previously coaxed unusual names such as Josie Long and Simon Armitage into their DJ booth – features resident and founder Paul Richards and guests playing a mash-up of indie, pop, post-punk and new wave from acts like The Clash, Belle And Sebastian, New Order, The Smiths, The Cure, Herman Dune, Slow Club and The Pains of Being Pure at Heart.
+This excellent club night – which has previously coaxed unusual names such as Josie Long and Simon Armitage into their DJ booth – features resident and founder Paul Richards, plus guests, spinning loved tunes from the likes of The Clash, Belle And Sebastian, New Order, The Smiths, The Cure, Herman Dune, Slow Club and The Pains of Being Pure at Heart.
 Read more about Scared to Dance.

 The club-conquering duo are back with a new album, but where’s Felix Buxton’s head at?